dydxprotocol/v4-web/indexer/README.md

 ## E2E Tests

-End to end tests are executed with the bash script `e2e/run.sh`.
+End-to-end tests are executed with the bash script `e2e/run.sh`.
 It depends on the `contracts` package: to run the fuel test node and deploy contracts.
 The script runs the fuel node, deploys contracts and mocks, executes a test script, starts up the database, starts up the indexer, waits for the indexer to process the events